-- 1. nonprofit, nongovernmental entities including community-based organizations, population-specific organizations, and culturally specific organizations such as Urban Indian organizations and Native Hawaiian organizations (other than institutions of higher education) - 2. tribal organizations and Indian tribal governments - 3. units of local government or agencies of units of local government in the United States or U.S. territories
+- nonprofit, nongovernmental entities including community-based organizations, population-specific organizations, and culturally-specific organizations such as Urban Indian organizations and Native Hawaiian organizations (other than institutions of higher education) - 2. tribal organizations and Indian tribal governments - 3. units of local government or agencies of units of local government in the United States or U.S. territories

-If you are eligible to apply, you must also have a project partner that meets the partnership requirement in the solicitation.
+If you are eligible to apply, you must also meet the partnership requirement in the solicitation.
+The application must include 1) a victim service provider and 2) an organization with demonstrated experience providing support, enrichment, and/or leadership development programming that focuses on men or boys.
 This partnership is a key component of a successful application.
 Grant recipients must actively collaborate with their required partner as well as their broader coordinated community response (CCR) throughout the project.

-Question: What are the Children and Youth purpose areas?
+Question: What is the Engaging Men purpose area?